-The analysis of standard residuals was put forward to spot any outliers.
-An analysis of standard residuals was carried out on the data to identify any outliers.
+The analysis of standardized residuals was put forward to spot any outliers.
+An analysis of standardized residuals was carried out on the data to identify any outliers.
 An analysis showed that the data do not contain concerning outliers.
-I did the tests to check whether the data met the assumption of collinearity, indicating that multicollinearity was a concern when adding unemployment rate to model 2 (Vif = 19.68).
-The histogram of standardized residuals and the P-P plot of standardized residuals indicated that the data contained not normally distributed errors, which showed points that were not completely on the line.
+I did the tests to check whether the data met the assumption of collinearity, indicating that multicollinearity was a concern when adding the unemployment rate to model 2 (Vif = 19.68).